 Overview of Radiant Floor Heating

-One of the most economical ways to heat your home is to use underfloor radiant heat, especially a hydronic system.
+According to the US Dept of Energy, radiant floor heating is far more economical for heating your home, when compared to forced air and electric baseboard heating, especially a hydronic radiant floor heating system.
 The heat rises to make the floor and entire room very comfortable.
 Hydronic systems require a water heater or boiler.
 Electric systems are connected to your home’s electrical panel using energy from the grid or, in some cases, energy derived from a solar power system.